3 Facts About the Netherlands Everyone Should Know

 Today, living and studying the master’s degree in Urban Environmental Management, I had the opportunity to learn some other things that have broadened my view of what the Netherlands is, especially behind bicycles and windmills.
 Not that the other perceptions are no longer valid, but surely there is much more behind the scenes.

 In the first year of our studies, we did some excursions where we had the opportunity to talk to diverse people: from urban planners to local people where the concepts of what we were learning are applied.
 One of the excursions was for EVA-Lanxmeer, in the class of Planning and Design of Urban Space.
-This is a district here in the Netherlands, which was built with principles of permaculture, with various actions of reuse of water and nutrients, renewable energies, community libraries and gardens, animals, market, leisure areas, etc. There, it was the first time to talk about the concept of social housing.
+This is a district here in the Netherlands, which was built with principles of permaculture, with various actions of reuse of water and nutrients, renewable energies, community libraries and gardens, animals, market, leisure areas, etc. There, it was the first time to talk about the concept of andrew jackson essay.

 In the urban planning of the cities here, approximately one-third of the residences are destined with lower prices for people with less favorable conditions to have a house.
 This is a way of avoiding social inequality in the country.
 For me, it was a gigantic cultural shock to learn about what the government does to encourage people with different conditions to live in the same place.
 And the quality of the house does not fall along with the prices, because the infrastructure is the same!
 Of course, it is not perfect, but surely this is an important action to avoid the marginalization of people in the cities.
 What I found most incredible is that the selection does not take into account only the income, but also other issues such as whether the person is senior, unemployed or from another nationality.